Power Efficiency Theory: A Simplified Analytical Analogy

 When a machine gets dramatically more efficient, it completely changes the economics of operation.
 It changes operational variables, like how much hash (or how many machines) can be deployed per megawatt.

-The vehicle efficiency analogy is a way to help people understand why efficiency can reshape what something is worth.
+The vehicle power efficiency analogy is a way to help people understand why power and/or efficiency can reshape what something is worth.

 J/TH and TH/s are simply the mining industry’s version of measuring computational efficiency and power, respectively.